What is the function of the Postgraduate Research Service?

 How are my examiners selected?

-Recommendations for appointment of examiners should be made on the appropriate form provided by the PGR Service (the form is available on the 'forms' tab of the SCI Graduate School pages).
+Recommendations for appointment of examiners should be made by the Primary Supervisor on the appropriate form provided by the PGR Service (the form is available on the 'forms' tab of the SCI Graduate School pages).
 This is the responsibility of your primary supervisor.
 The PGR Service must receive the completed nomination form at least three months prior to your thesis submission date.
 Failure to keep to this timescale may result in a delay in your viva.

 A student's primary supervisor or other member of the supervisory team cannot be appointed as an internal examiner.

-While you cannot influence the choice of examiners, it is good practice for your supervisor to share freely with you information concerning the recommendation of examiners and inform you on ratification of appointment.
+While you cannot influence the choice of examiners, it is good practice for your primary supervisor to share freely with you information concerning the recommendation of examiners and inform you on ratification of appointment.

 If my contact details change, who do I need to inform?